nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 25 - The Tower Climb.md

 ### Scene 1: The Stairs / Emergency Stairwell, Broadcast Tower

 - **Key Event:** The team undergoes a grueling climb up a hundred stories of concrete stairs; the physical and mental toll pushes Zephyr and Lisbet to the brink of collapse.
-  - _Character Defining Moment:_ **Angelica Vance** — She becomes the physical and emotional anchor for the group, literally dragging her teammates upward through her own extreme exhaustion.
+  - _Character Defining Moment:_ **Angelica Ward** — She becomes the physical and emotional anchor for the group, literally dragging her teammates upward through her own extreme exhaustion.

 ---